Menippean satire: Classical tradition

 Varro's own 150 books of Menippean satires survive only through quotations.
 The genre continued with Seneca the Younger, whose Apocolocyntosis, or "Pumpkinification", is the only near-complete classical Menippean satire to survive.
-It consisted in an irreverent parody of the deification of Emperor Claudius.
+It consists of an irreverent parody of the deification of Emperor Claudius.
 The Menippean tradition is also evident in Petronius' Satyricon, especially in the banquet scene "Cena Trimalchionis", which combines epic form, tragedy, and philosophy with verse and prose.
 Both Satyricon and Apuleius' Metamorphoses (The Golden Ass), are Menippea "extended to the limits of the novel".
 The most complete picture of the genre in ancient times is to be found in the satires of Lucian.

 The influence of Menippean satire can be found in ancient Greek novels, in the Roman satires of Gaius Lucilius and Horace, and in early Christian literature, including the Gospels.
-Later examples include The Consolation of Philosophy of Boethius and The Caesars of Julian the apostate.
+Later examples include The Consolation of Philosophy by Boethius and The Caesars of Julian the Apostate.